jcfrye2002/Gator-Dex/Sprint4.md

     -Added new front end file deck.service.ts to handle communication from front end to back end

-    -Added new dex-info component so that dex infor could be collected before cards were created
+    -Added new dex-info component so that dex information could be collected before cards were created

     -Small aesthetic changes with angular material